 TREATMENT & ASSESSMENT

 All clients undergo a comprehensive assessment upon intake to determine the appropriate course of care.
-Staff have the ability to perform psychiatric, psychological, and neurological evaluations to draw evidence.
 Medications are provided by the in-house pharmacy as needed — though psychiatric services are priced as a supplement.

-According to the facility’s website, the treatment team includes child and adolescent psychiatrists, licensed clinical social workers (LCSW), and licensed professional counselors (LPC), some of them educated to PhD level.
+According to the facility’s website, the treatment team includes child and adult psychiatrists, clinical psychologists, licensed clinical social workers (LCSW), and licensed professional counselors (LPC), some of them educated to PhD level.

 User ReviewsReview this Center

 Please note: Anyone attempting to manipulate or spam our system or the providers’ own listing pages risks having all content removed.